 American Independence Day is closely associated with the cooking technique known as “grilling,” that’s—in turn—firmly connected to meat.
-But some human beings don’t eat meat, and that they have not to be denied the visceral satisfaction of cooking something over hot coals in the warm solar.
+But some human beings don’t eat meat, and they have not to be denied the visceral satisfaction of cooking something over hot coals in the warm solar.
 Luckily, there are numerous (true) alternatives.

 They’re now not dogs.

-They’re not burgers either.
+They’re not burgers, either.

-For a scrumptious burger-formed patty that doesn’t even faux to be meat, I am passionate about Trader Joe’s Vegetable Masala Burger, which is basically glorified, pro potato patties (and I mean that as a compliment).
+For a delicious burger-formed patty that doesn’t even faux to be meat, I am passionate about Trader Joe’s Vegetable Masala Burger, which is glorified, pro potato patties (and I mean that as a compliment).
 Top them with pickled onions and shredded lettuce.
 You can also take the DIY path with these deeply savory, intensely flavorful black bean burgers, even though be warned: You ought to par-cook them inside the oven before grilling to assist them in holding their form.

 Another—some might say apparent—route to take would be to grill actual vegetables.
 Corn and (marinated) mushrooms are remarkable, but every person is already aware of this.
 Grilled carrots, however, are the sudden sleeper hit of every vegan-pleasant BBQ.
 They prepare dinner up sweet and smoky, and though they take well to a saucing, they don’t need it.
 Whole heads of garlic, drizzled with olive oil and wrapped in foil, belong on every unmarried grill.
 If you want to make a massive impression, try a beer-can cabbage.
 It’s now not as impolite looking as a fowl, but it’s still pretty superb.